Is your camp accredited?

 What is the ratio of staff to campers?

-Our supervision ratio of counselors to campers is 1:5, and additional responsible staff are a part of each session: the camp nurse, camp directors, cooks, kitchen assistants and camp caretakers.
-Tents have 5 campers to one counselor.
+Our supervision ratio of counselors to campers is 1:5, and additional responsible staff are a part of each session: the camp medical professional, directors, chefs, volunteer assistants, program management team, and camp caretaker.
+Tents have 4-7 campers to one counselor.
 Many activities are limited to 6 participants.

 Do all the campers come with a friend?